-As part of the development of the Gender Equality Plan (GEP) a project group will be established within LIST.
-The group will consist of members of management, the director of the Human Resources Department, the Staff Delegation, the Gender Equality Delegate, and the D&I Officer, as well as government officials and associated consultants.
+In 2022 and as part of the participation to the Actions Positives program from the Ministry of Equality (MEGA) a project group has been established within LIST.
+The group consists of a representative of MEGA, members of management, the Director of the Human Resources Department, the Staff Delegation, the Gender Equality Delegate, representatives from all departments and hierarchical levels and the D&I Officer.
+This working group identified four main areas for action: